 [Fix] This Installation Package Is not Supported by This Processor Type

-When installing a driver on your Windows PC/laptop, you may see this error message: this installation package is not supported by this processor type, despite the driver package fits with your Windows operating system and processor type.
-Don’t be confused!
+When launching an application or installing a driver on your Windows PC/laptop, you may see this error message: this installation package is not supported by this processor type.
+Don’t panic!
+You can fix the error easily.
 This article introduces two simple methods to solve your problem.

 Why does this problem occur?

 The reason why it happens when installing an application or program is that there is something wrong with the installation file when progressing, so you can try to restart your computer and try again.

 As for the reason why it happens while installing drivers:

 Previously, you can successfully install the driver package when the Windows OS and processor type are as defined by the driver manufacturers.